petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/changing-translations-with-language-override.md

 Import/Export and filtering functionality in Liferay DXP 7.4 U17/Liferay Portal 7.4 GA17
 ```

 Use the Language Override tool to override existing translations or add new language keys and translations.
 Note that these overrides take place at the Instance level of [Configuration Scope](./understanding-configuration-scope.md).
-For previous Liferay versions, see [Overriding Global Language Translations](../../liferay-internals/extending-liferay/overriding-global-language-translations.md).
+For previous Liferay versions, see [Overriding Global Language Translations with Language Properties](../../liferay-internals/extending-liferay/overriding-global-language-translations-with-language-properties.md).

 ## Overriding a Translation